francisojeah/francisojeah/README.md

 Software Developer
 ------------------

-I am a third year computer science student.
+I am a third year Computer Science student.
 I have been learning to code for up to 5 years.
 I am a Software Developer and have a strong passion for Machine Learning, AI and CyberSecurity.

 * 🌍  I'm based in Lagos, Nigeria.
 * ✉️  You can contact me at [ojeahfrancis@gmail.com](mailto:ojeahfrancis@gmail.com)